 |---|---|---|

-| ✅ Transparent Information | Prices, reviews, and case studies for all clinics are publicly available. | Intermediaries are often opaque. |
+| ✅ Transparent Information | Prices, reviews, and case studies for all clinics are made public | Intermediaries are often opaque |

-| ✅ Competitive Prices | Through the platform, prices are 10-20% lower than direct bookings. | Proxy purchases come with a 20-40% mark-up. |
+| ✅ Competitive Prices | Through the platform, prices are 10-20% lower than direct bookings | Proxy purchases come with a 20-40% mark-up. |

 | ✅ Guaranteed security. | The platform reviews the clinics; assistance is available if issues arise. | Self-bookings do not come with any guarantees. |